Hospice care in the United States: Discharge from hospice

-A patient may be discharged by revocation if he or she chooses to relinquish the hospice benefit.
+Patients may be discharged by revocation if they choose to relinquish the hospice benefit.
 Revocation could be due to hospitalization, if the patient chooses to pursue some type of curative treatment or experiences dissatisfaction with hospice care.
 However, not all hospitalizations of patients require revocation; should the admitting diagnosis to the hospital be unrelated to the condition for which they are in hospice, the patient may remain on hospice while undergoing treatment for it.